mo-rjr/outliner-exercise/README.md

 * handle at least ten concurrent pieces of processing

 ## Test input format
-The devs have done some basic testing while writing the code.
+The development team have done some basic testing while writing the code.
 They've made a test harness that takes in a string of text where a dot . represents an empty grid square and an X represents a full grid square.